20-year-old man found shot and killed outside Philadelphia prison 1 hour after release: Police

 PHILADELPHIA (WPVI) -- A 20-year-old man was shot and killed on the grounds of the Curran-Fromhold Correction Facility in the Holmesburg section of Philadelphia less than hour after being released from the prison, police said.

+The shooting occurred about 200 feet off the main driveway that leads to the prison off State Road, next to I-95.

-When police and medics arrived on location, they found the 20-year-old man lying on the sidewalk with multiple gunshot wounds to his torso, chest, and arms, according to Philadelphia Police Chief Inspector Scott Small.
+When police and medics arrived on location, they found the 20-year-old man lying on the sidewalk next to one of the shacks with multiple gunshot wounds to his torso, chest, and arms, according to Philadelphia Police Chief Inspector Scott Small.

 The man was pronounced dead at the scene.